On the Fundamental Limits of Device-to-Device Private Caching under Uncoded Cache Placement and User Collusion: Introduction

 \end{enumerate}

-\item {\it Case $\Ksf=2$: novel converse bound to truly account for privacy constraints:} At this point the regime $\Nsf > \Ksf$ and $\Msf\Ksf/\Nsf \in [1,2)$ is open, which motivates the in-depth study of the simplest open case, namely the two-user case.
-We propose: \begin{enumerate}[label=(b.\arabic*)]
+\item {\bf Results specifically for the case $\Ksf=2$ under uncoded cache placement}: at this point the regime $\Nsf > \Ksf$ and $\Msf\Ksf/\Nsf \in [1,2)$ is open, which motivates the in-depth study of the simplest open case, namely the two-user case.
+We prove the first known general converse bound under uncoded cache placement that accounts for privacy constraints and leads to a constant gap result for any number of files and any memory regime.
+In particular, we propose: \begin{enumerate}[label=(b.\arabic*)]